jasper-oh/Journey-To-Disney/README.md

 - Develop new artist-centric interaction models using the latest hardware and technologies.

+### Key Qualification for being a part of Production Technology Engineer team

+- Professional experience in a software developer role
+- Proficiency in C++, strong software design and engineering skills

 So, Organizing the priority task will be ...